Leo-Adlakha/RPSGame/README.md

 ./main
 ```

-User Input can be either of
+User's Input can be either of

 - R for Rock,
 - P for Paper or